Non-invasive prenatal test alternative to amniocentesis

 5. Can the test be done in gestations with twin embolization syndrome?

 If the sack has disappeared the NACE test can be indicated; however, it should be noted that DNA originating from the reabsorbed sack could remain in the maternal blood; this could result in a false positive regarding the chromosome number in the viable fetus.

 If the sack remains (although it hasn’t developed) the NACE test should not be indicated.

 The probability that the sack has disappeared is very high although there is still an elevated risk that the test could produce a false positive if the other fetus had disappeared not long before performing the test, given that quite a lot of DNA from the other fetus will still remain present.

-6. What happens if a NACE or NACE Plus test gives a positive result?
+6. What happens if a NACE or NACE Extended 24 test gives a positive result?

 An amniocentesis or chorionic villus biopsy should be carried out.
 Occasionally, in cases of arrested pregnancy conventional curettage is performed.
-The chromosomal analysis preformed depends on the alteration found and may be:
+The chromosomal analysis performed depends on the alteration found and may be:

 Conventional karyotype: which will serve to confirm/discard complete or partial aneuploidies in any chromosome as well as results suggestive of mosaicism.

 Quantitative fluorescent polymerase chain reaction (QF-PCR): to discard/confirm aneuploidies of chromosomes 13, 18, 21, or sexual chromosomes.